Using overlap of sky localization probability maps for filtering potentially lensed pairs of gravitational-wave signals: Introduction

 Joint-PE provides a solid statistical framework to calculate the probability of a GW event pair being lensed images from the same source.
-The current number of confident GW events is 93 \citep{PhysRevX.9.031040,gwtc2_2021, theligoscientificcollaboration2021gwtc21,theligoscientificcollaboration2021gwtc3}, which gives 4278 pairs of GW events.
-However, performing joint-PE on all event pairs is very time-consuming.
-Moreover, for a proposed Einstein Telescope (ET) survey, the predicted event rate of binary neutron star (BNS) mergers is as high as $O(10^5 - 10^6)$ $\mathrm{yr}^{-1}$ and $O(10^4)$ $\mathrm{yr}^{-1}$ for NS-BH mergers \citep{amaro2009einstein}.
+The current number of confident GW events is 93~\cite{1811.12907,2010.14527,2108.01045,2111.03606}, which gives 4278 pairs of GW events.
+However, performing joint-PE on all event pairs is very time consuming.
+Moreover, for a proposed Einstein Telescope survey, the predicted event rate of binary neutron star mergers is as high as $O(10^5 - 10^6)$ $\mathrm{yr}^{-1}$ and $O(10^4)$ $\mathrm{yr}^{-1}$ for neutron star-black hole mergers~\cite{amaro2009einstein}.
 This means that the detector sensitivity and the number of GW signals in the future will be far higher and will further increase the time for doing joint-PE on all possible event pairs.
-For the purpose of sustainability, it is necessary to establish a low latency filter to screen out event pairs that are definitely not lensed. \\
+For the purpose of sustainability, it is necessary to establish a low latency filter to screen out event pairs that are definitely not lensed.

 There are several fast algorithms for rapid identification of strongly lensed GW events developed to address the sustainability issue.
-One of the algorithms is aimed to search for strongly lensed multiple GW images - from the fact that the signals come from the same source, it is possible to split the joint PE into two easier PEs, that we can use the result from one event to perform the inference of the another event \citep{golum_2021}.
+One of the algorithms is aimed to search for strongly lensed multiple GW images---from the fact that the signals come from the same source, it is possible to split the joint PE into two easier PEs, that we can use the result from one event to perform the inference of the another event~\cite{2105.04536}.
 Such methodology enables relatively quick multiple-image analyses with high accuracy.
-Another approach proposed by Goyal et at. uses a machine learning model to predict the probability of lensing in event pairs from the time-frequency maps and posterior distributions of GW events \citep{goyal2021rapid}.
-The computational time of the lensing probability is estimated to be around 3 seconds with most of the time spent on loading necessary files.
-Both of the mentioned works have successfully reduced the computational expense of filtering potentially lensed GW event pairs. \\
+Another approach proposed by Goyal \textit{et al.} uses a machine learning model to predict the probability of lensing in event pairs from the time-frequency maps and posterior distributions of GW events~\cite{2106.12466}.
+The computational time of the lensing probability is estimated to be around three seconds with most of the time spent on loading necessary files.
+Both of the mentioned works have successfully reduced the computational expense of filtering potentially lensed GW event pairs.